- DVD - A physical copy to your address

 £3.99 – £14.99

-This year, all of Norway celebrates the 150th anniversary of the birth of Edvard Munch (1863 – 1944), one of the towering figures of modern art.
+In 2013 Norway celebrated the 150th anniversary of the birth of Edvard Munch (1863 – 1944), one of the towering figures of modern art.

-This is already being hailed a “once-in-a-lifetime show” .
-Global interest is huge – not least as a result of one of his four The Scream (pictured) paintings having recently set a public art auction record of $120 million.
+This was hailed as a “once-in-a-lifetime show”.
+Global interest was huge – not least as a result of one of his four The Scream (pictured) paintings having recently set a public art auction record of $120 million.
 Many know Munch as the man who painted The Scream, but his complete works are remarkable and secure his place as one of the greatest artists to have ever lived.

-Munch 150 is co-hosted by the National Museum and the Munch Museum, both in Oslo.
-With 220 paintings on show, it brings together the greatest number of Munch’s key works in one place.
+Munch 150 was co-hosted by the National Museum and the Munch Museum, both in Oslo.
+With 220 paintings on show, it brought together the greatest number of Munch’s key works in one place.